-The Greenway BID is the 7th BID in Massachusetts.
-Boston previously had one operating BID - the Downtown Crossing BID.
-The other BID are located in Amherst, Springfield, Hyannis, Taunton, and Hudson.
+Boston currently has one operating BID - the Downtown Crossing BID.
+The Commonwealth of Massachusetts has five total BIDs - in Amherst, Springfield, Hyannis, Taunton and Downtown Boston.
 More than 1,000 communities across the United States (including NYC and San Francisco) have found BIDs to be a sustainable, productive method for raising and dispersing additional funding to improve the public realm.